-Prior to the filling of any vacant position within NSS, approval must be sought from the Vacancy Management Group (VMG).
-Following VMG approval, recruitment to an open role can commence.
+Prior to the filling of any vacant position within NSS, permission must be sought from the Vacancy Management Group (VMG).
+Only once a vacant position has been approved to be filled by the VMG, can recruitment to an open role commence.

-Open roles should not be filled by Agency staff without the express approval of VMG, and the use of Agency staff should only be sought in exceptional circumstances.
+Open roles should not be filled by agency staff without the express approval of the VMG but is should be recognised that permission to fill open roles through agency staff should only be sought in exceptional circumstances.

-Where short term capacity is required over and above the funded establishment, Agency staff may be utilised, subject to VMG approval, and only in exceptional circumstances.
+Where short term capacity is required over and above establishment workforce levels, agency staff may be utilised, subject to VMG approval, in exceptional circumstances...